alien4cloud/csar-public-library/org/ystia/samples/topologies/elk_dummylogs/README.rst

 ELK_DUMMYLOGS
 *************

 This topology templates can be can be used to test an ELK chain with some generated log data.
-It uses the DummyLogs sample YSTIA components.
+It uses the DummyLogs sample Ystia components.

 .. contents::
     :local: